 Do I need planning permission?

-Interactive house guide - also provides a number of interactive guides (and guidance regarding common projects) to find out about permitted development limits.
-You can also look at their in-depth guidance to understand about what you need to consider at each stage of your project.
+The Planning Portal provides a number of interactive house guides regarding common projects, including information on what you’ll need to consider at each stage of your project.